-This humble cake doesn’t look particularly fancy.
-But what it lacks in appearance it makes up for in flavor and simplicity.
-A great summer dessert for potlucks or picnics, everybody loves tart rhubarb with sweet strawberries.
-The cake underneath is a simple Paleo, grain-free, gluten-free yellow cake that tastes rich and sumptuous.
-During baking the cake soaks up the juices released by the strawberries and rhubarb.
-It can be a bit tricky to flip this over onto a serving platter, so it’s a good idea to line the pan with parchment paper and grease it generously.
-You can also bake this in a 10″ round pan, a springform pan, or a large skillet.
-I served it with Instant Coconut Whipped Cream – Yum!
+This humble cake doesn’t look like anything special, but it will blow you away with tantalizing flavor and simple preparation.
+A great summer dessert for picnics and gatherings, everybody loves fresh rhubarb with strawberries.
+To make it, put the strawberry-rhubarb mixture into a pan, spread the cake batter on top, and bake.
+The simple yellow cake is Paleo, grain-free, and gluten-free, with a rich and sumptuous taste that infuses with strawberry-rhubarb flavors while baking.
+Yum yum!
+If you’re going to flip this before serving, I suggest you line the pan with greased parchment paper so it doesn’t stick or fall apart.
+Feel free to make it in other sizes, such as a 10″ round pan, a spring form pan, or even a large skillet.
+I served it with Instant Coconut Whipped Cream – Delicious!
 You can store leftovers in the refrigerator for 3 days or freeze up to 3 months.
 Yield: One 9 x 13 pan, or a 10″ round cake.
 Serves 8 – 12 persons.

 Spread the cake batter over the strawberry – rhubarb mixture and bake.
 That’s it!